FahithKRM/License-Plate-Detection-System/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Download the YOLOv8 weights:
+3. Download the SORT files:
+- Clone the SORT repository or download the required files from [SORT GitHub](https://github.com/abewley/sort).
+- Place the SORT implementation files in the sort/ directory of your project.

+4. YOLOv8 models are already included in the repository:
-   - For vehicle detection: YOLOv8 COCO weights
+- For vehicle detection: YOLOv8 COCO models.
-   - For license plate detection: Custom-trained YOLOv8 weights (place in the weights/ folder).
+- For license plate detection: Custom-trained YOLOv8 weights located in the models/ folder.

+Ensure Python 3.8 or above is installed.
+GPU is recommended for faster processing.

 ## Directory Structure
 license-plate-detection/